microsoft/onnxruntime/docs/execution-providers/QNN-ExecutionProvider.md

 * TOC placeholder
 {:toc}

-## Install Pre-requisites
+## Install Pre-requisites (Building from Source Only)

-Download the Qualcomm AI Engine Direct SDK (QNN SDK) from [https://qpm.qualcomm.com/main/tools/details/qualcomm_ai_engine_direct](https://qpm.qualcomm.com/main/tools/details/qualcomm_ai_engine_direct)
+If you build QNN Execution Provider from source, you should first download the Qualcomm AI Engine Direct SDK (QNN SDK) from [https://qpm.qualcomm.com/main/tools/details/qualcomm_ai_engine_direct](https://qpm.qualcomm.com/main/tools/details/qualcomm_ai_engine_direct)

 ### QNN Version Requirements

-ONNX Runtime QNN Execution Provider has been built and tested with QNN 2.18.x and Qualcomm SC8280, SM8350 SOC's
+ONNX Runtime QNN Execution Provider has been built and tested with QNN 2.22.x and Qualcomm SC8280, SM8350, Snapdragon X SOC's

 ## Build
 For build instructions, please see the [BUILD page](../build/eps.md#qnn).

 ## Pre-built Packages
+Note: Starting version 1.18.0 , you do not need to separately download and install QNN SDK.
+The required QNN dependency libraries are included in the OnnxRuntime packages.
 Alternatively, ONNX Runtime with QNN EP can be installed from:
 - [NuGet package](https://www.nuget.org/packages/Microsoft.ML.OnnxRuntime.QNN)
-- Nightly Python package (Windows ARM64):
+- Python package (Windows ARM64):
   - Requirements:
     - Windows ARM64
     - Python 3.11.x
     - Numpy 1.25.2 or >= 1.26.4
+  - Install: `pip install onnxruntime-qnn`
-  - Install: `python -m pip install -i https://aiinfra.pkgs.visualstudio.com/PublicPackages/_packaging/ORT-Nightly/pypi/simple/ ort-nightly-qnn`
+  - Install nightly package `python -m pip install -i https://aiinfra.pkgs.visualstudio.com/PublicPackages/_packaging/ORT-Nightly/pypi/simple/ ort-nightly-qnn`
+Note: Starting version 1.18.0 , you do not need to separately download and install QNN SDK.
+The required QNN dependency libraries are included in the OnnxRuntime packages.

 ## Configuration Options
 The QNN Execution Provider supports a number of configuration options.
 These provider options are specified as key-value string pairs.